How to Apply

 Financial aid is available from many sources, such as the federal government and private organizations, or from the University itself.
 Financial aid may be in the form of loans, grants, scholarships or part-time employment.
 For information regarding financing your education, please visit Drexel Central.

-Apply for the Interdepartmental Medical Science program
+Apply for the Intensive Medical Sciences program